mascotte-scripts/AgentOrange/README.md

 # [WIP] Agent Orange - A Fake LUA 'Injector'
 A FiveM resource that simulates a LUA injector but within the enviroment of a resource.
 Useful for testing how secure your events are from LUA injection and for  improving the general security of your resources.

 Only use this resource if you're a developer or server owner who knows what they're doing.
-This resource is intended to do good but being reckless with it could open up a huge can of worms for you
+This resource is intended to do good but being reckless with it could open up a huge can of worms for you as it will alow absolutely anyone the ability to execute vulnerable events on your server